How CMBS Lenders and Life Companies Compare

 CMBS lenders and life companies often compete in the same space for large real estate deals.
 Both have significant advantages and certain disadvantages.
 For instance, life company loans typically offer lower rates and significantly better loan servicing, while CMBS loans are much easier to get approved for and offer benefits including interest-only periods (and even full, interest-only loans).

 The Benefits and Drawbacks of CMBS Loans

-CMBS loans are one of the easiest types of loans to apply for, especially if a borrower is looking for a large loan at a relatively affordable interest rate.
-Most loans are asset based, which means that a borrower may not necessarily need to have strong financials in order get approved, as long as the property can generate sufficient income (minimum DSCRs of 1.20x are typically required).
+CMBS loans are some of the easiest multifamily loans to apply for, especially if a borrower is looking for a large loan at a relatively affordable interest rate.
+Most loans are asset based, which means that a borrower may not necessarily need to have strong financials in order get approved, as long as the property can generate sufficient income (a minimum DSCR of 1.20x is typically required).
 In addition, CMBS lenders typically offer leverage up to 75% LTV, which is relatively generous, considering that they often offer loans to properties in secondary or tertiary markets.

 However, for borrowers, CMBS loans typically do not offer a great servicing experience; since these loans are securitized and sold on the secondary market, borrowers generally cannot expect any assistance if they have trouble making their mortgage payments.
 In addition, servicing is often outsourced to a different firm (not the original lender), who may not have the borrower’s priorities in mind.
 Finally, CMBS loan rates may be volatile, and, while the vast majority of CMBS loans are fixed-rate, rates can vary significantly before closing.

 The Benefits and Drawbacks of Life Company Loans